 St. Paul’s Church Looks to the Future-St. Paul’s is looking to the future as we prepare to enter into the season of Lent on February 13th with an observance of the Imposition of Ashes at 12 noon and again at 5 pm.
 Ash Wednesday is the beginning of the 40-day observance that prepares us to observe Holy Week and Easter.
 All are welcome at St. Paul’s services on Ash Wednesday.

 All kids and the adults they eat lunch with are invited to St. Paul’s undercroft for a noon meal.
 Adults are also following a similar program from the same series.
-The adults will discuss the Old Testament in February, Jesus’ life and ministry in March and Paul’s impact on the Christian experience in April.
-This program has been offered on Fridays at noon.
-A second group is being formed on Tuesday mornings at 9:30am.
-Each week stands on its own so you can start coming any time or join the new group in February.
+The adults will discuss the Old Testament in February, Jesus’ life and ministry in March, and Paul’s impact on the Christian experience in April.
+This program is offered on Fridays at noon.
+A second group is being formed on Tuesday mornings at 9:30 am.
+Each week stands on its own, so you can start coming any time or join the new group in February.

-A particular focus was on “children around the world” represented by flags of India, Somalia, Russia, Guatemala and the United States.
-The various flags were placed around a world globe as the needs of the children in the respective country were offered up in prayer.
+A particular focus was on “children around the world,” represented by flags of India, Somalia, Russia, Guatemala, and the United States.
+The various flags were placed worldwide as the needs of the children in the respective country were offered up in prayer.
 As student Hannah Lentz read Jesus’ story of the Good Samaritan, the children reflected on how they treat their “neighbor.”
-This experience allowed the children to “be a voice” for children who are unwanted, neglected, abused or forgotten in our world today
+This experience allowed the children to “be a voice” for children who are unwanted, neglected, abused, or forgotten in our world today.

-St. John@TheBay-Youth Ministry … Over the past few months, St. John@TheBay has provided regular opportunities for junior and senior high youth to gather together for fun and fellowship.
-In January, youth gathered on two occasions for some friendly “Let’s Dance!” competition.
-Five youth were “dancing fools” on January 6 and then six gave it their choreographed best on January 20.
-Our February event is still in the planning stages, possibly on Friday, February 22, watch for a postcard in your mailbox with all the details.
+St. John@TheBay-Youth Ministry … Over the past few months, St. John@TheBay has provided regular opportunities for junior and senior high youth to gather for fun and fellowship.
+In January, youth gathered twice for some friendly “Let’s Dance!” competition.
+Five youths were “dancing fools” on January 6, and then six gave it their choreographed best on January 20.
+Our February event is still in the planning stages, possibly on Friday, February 22; watch for a postcard in your mailbox with all the details.